minghuig/bear-facial-id-app/docs/SERVERLESS_MIGRATION_PLAN.md

 Use a brief maintenance window.
 Data continuity and zero downtime are not requirements for this prototype.

-1. Announce that the library will reset and users will sign in again.
+1. Reconfirm that the old library remains disposable; if valuable manual McNeil labeling has begun, revisit data preservation before proceeding.
+Announce that the library will reset and users will sign in again.
 Stop new uploads/dispatch on the old app and cancel or drain its workers.
 Prevent old tasks and cleanup processes from writing into the new environment.
 2. Initialize an empty Aurora database using reviewed migrations.
 Seed Internal Testing and McNeil plus the intended invitation configuration; do not copy historical user/session records.
 Verify both libraries are empty and isolated.
 3. Configure fresh application storage and scoped runtime credentials.
 Reuse the verified model artifacts and pinned container images as appropriate; model files are dependencies, not disposable library data.
 Clear incompatible old browser sessions and OAuth cookies.
 4. Change the existing CloudFront distribution's origins/behaviors to the new stack.
 Preserve its hostname and OAuth redirect, wait for propagation, and check login, organization switching and empty-library behavior.
 5. Perform a disposable upload, recognition, review and deletion cycle, then begin the observation window.
 The old app stays inactive so requests during propagation cannot start an independent writable library.

 Deliverable: a working fresh deployment, verified release commit, and switch-over evidence.
-No database export/import, historical S3 reconciliation, CDC, dual writes or reverse-data migration is needed.
+Under the current reset choice, no database export/import, historical S3 reconciliation, CDC, dual writes or reverse-data migration is needed.
 Schedule the maintenance window when executing; none is scheduled by this plan.
+Begin the large McNeil curation pass only after this fresh workflow has been checked.

 ### Phase 5 — observe and retire